Step 1: Roast raw pecans in the oven at 350 degrees Fahrenheit for 10 minutes.

 4. Makhana Cutlet

 If you are looking for a tasty and filling snack that will be loved by kids and adults alike then try Makhana cutlets.
-This is an easy-to-make Navatri snack that is perfect during the fasting period.
+This is an easy-to-make Navatri recipe that is perfect during the fasting period.
 Read on to learn how to prepare this delicious snack this Navratri season.

 Step 1: Dry roast the Makhana in a pan until they become crisp.
 Allow them to cool and then grind them into a coarse powder using a blender or mixer.